sekai-soft/terraform/modules/s3-bucket/README.md

 # s3-bucket
-Creates an S3 bucket and associated resources on Wasabi, Cloudflare and/or CloudFront
+Creates an S3 bucket and associated resources on Wasabi and/or Cloudflare

 ## Resources created
 * The bucket